Skip to content

 Demand Forecasting: Leveraging predictive analytics and demand sensing inputs to determine upcoming marketing resource needs and inventory dynamics.

 Explainable AI (XAI): Making AI models' reasoning understandable to humans, fostering trust and oversight.
-The goal of XAI is to create transparent "assistants" rather than black-box "oracles".
+The goal of XAI is to create transparent assistants rather than black-box oracles.
+Tools for XAI are still emerging, but marketers are beginning to use them to understand how AI-driven decisions affect campaigns and messaging.

 While true XAI transparency is still emerging, the increasing availability is a positive step.
 This allows marketers to gain some understanding of how AI is influencing their campaigns and decisions.